SlowReading Tibetan

 ← back to Listening

 Translations of videos taken from SlowReading Tibetan’s YouTube playlist བོད་སྐད་བོད་པ་ནང་བཞིན་སྐྱོན་དང་། Speak Tibetan like a Tibetan.
 The videos in this playlist have transcribed audio, slow pacing, and lots of repetition, so they are particularly good for beginners who want to practice their listening skills.
-The dialogues also have a lot of honorific vocabulary, which is useful for more intermediate learners too.
+The dialogues also have a lot of honorific vocabulary, and cover lots of common situations that you might encounter when traveling.

 If you know some Tibetan already, you may want to try listening to the video a few times without looking at the text to see how much you can understand on your own.
 Then, look at the text to find out any audio you don’t understand.
 If you’re having trouble understanding a passage, then check out the translation posted below the video.
 The translations are my own.